Cadfil Finite Element Analysis Interface Module

 A sample orthotropic material is added to the BDF file using a single MAT8 card or each orthotropic material index number found in the th2 files.
 Alternatively the user can select specific materials from the Cadfil database.
 The user can also edit the data deck to cut and paste their own material data or should apply the material data property in the FE pre-processor being used.
 Cadfil creates geometry material data only the user will need to finish the FEM by adding load, restraint and other types of data as appropriate.

 ESACOMP Full Shell/laminates

 This option produces output that can be used with the Altair ESAComp(TM) software, a system for the analysis and design of composites.
 The output model is similar to the Nastran BDF Full Shell/laminates option.
 Three output files are created, 'section.data', 'mesh.nodes' and 'mesh.elements'.
-Because ESACOMP is expecting fixed file names Cadfil creates a folder 'Jobname'_ESCOMP_SH for these files so the are unuiquie to the job.
+Because ESACOMP is expecting fixed file names Cadfil creates a folder 'Jobname'_ESCOMP_SH for these files so the are unique to the job.
 The first file contains 'sections' that detail the laminate stacks (angle and thickness for each laminate section referenced in the elements file), the second file is point (grid/node) data and the third contains element topologies.
-The user should edit the 'section.data' file to change the ESACOMP material index/indices to the materials they have setup in ESCOMP, it is also possible in ESACOMP to map a material to the material number used in the Cadfil output.
+The user can edit the 'section.data' file to change the ESACOMP material index/indices to the materials they have setup in ESCOMP, it is also possible in ESACOMP to map a material to the material number used in the Cadfil output.
 The design for design is taken from the input box on the Cadfil FEA dialog, The burst may need to be changed from the sample values supplied in the file.
 The ERACOMP output also creates restraints on the two open ends of the winding.
 One end is fixed and the other contrained to be planer but to allow axial motion.
 A distributed axial load is also place on the end opening that is equivalent to the pressure load on the material that would close the opening.
 The design pressure load is also applied to the inside of the vessel.
 Thus the data deck from Cadfil can be run in ESACOMP with no modification needed if required.

 Nastran BDF 2D Axisymmetric